rlawrenc/cosc_304/labs/lab2/assign/README.md

 ## Question 2 (10 marks)

-Write the SQL DDL to perform the following modifications to the database created in Question 1.
+Write the SQL statement to insert records in the following the tables created in Question 1.

 ### Insert (4 marks)